 =WORKDAY(TODAY(),20)

-The first argument of the above formula is a nested TODAY function and the second argument is how many days you want to add.
+The first argument is the start date (here, the TODAY function), and the second argument is the number of workdays to add.

 To subtract 20 workdays from today's date: